-Checking out what’s happening underfoot in your home or Investment Property can quickly reveal why it is looking tired or out-of-date.
+Checking out what’s happening underfoot can quickly reveal why your home is looking tired or out-of-date.
 Flooring has a drastic influence on the overall appearance of a property.

 Updating your flooring can refresh a room, breathe life into a space, offer a general feeling of cleanliness and to top it off boost the value of your home.

 Carpet comes in all shapes and sizes – well, all colours, textures and compositions!
-One of my favourite types of carpet for homes and Investment properties, is a Solution Dyed Nylon.
+One of my favourite types of carpet for homes is a Solution Dyed Nylon.
 I love that it is soft under foot, hard wearing but also not too expensive.
-A with all carpets it does come in different grades.
-Often, I’ll specify a mid-grade Solution Dyed Nylon with a top-quality underlay.
+As with all carpets it does come in different grades.
+Often, I’ll specify a mid-good quality Solution Dyed Nylon with a top-quality underlay.
 Don’t under estimate a good underlay!
-There are other compositions of course, including Polyester, Polypropylene and wool, but I normally stick to the Nylon types.
+There are other compositions of carpet of course, including Polyester, Polypropylene, wool and more.

-If you have timber floorboards or decided to rip up old carpets to find them underneath, they might be a little worn and torn.
+If you have timber floorboards or decide to rip up old carpets to find them underneath, they might be a little worn and torn.
 Give them some TLC by having them re-sanded, stained and resealed.
-The list of what you can do with floorboards is endless, it’s up to you and your interior design, but also consider painting (if in bad condition), waxing or lime-washing them, just to name a few.
+The list of what you can do with floorboards is endless, it’s up to you and your interior design, but also consider re-staining or lime-washing them, just to name a few.